laravel/passport/UPGRADE.md

 As a consequence of this change, the `'passport.client_uuids'` configuration property has been removed, as well as the `Passport::clientUuids()` and `Passport::setClientUuids()` methods.

+> Changing the client ID in the database will invalidate all tokens previously issued for that client, as tokens are bound to the original client identifier.

 ### Client Secrets Hashed by Default

 PR: https://github.com/laravel/passport/pull/1745